-For advice and support on any issue, including academic, financial, international, personal or health matters, or if you are unsure of whom to go to for help, please contact the Advice and Support Centre, 79 North Street, +44 (0)1334 46 2020, theasc@st-andrews.ac.uk, www.st-andrews.ac.uk/ask-a-question.
+For advice and support on any issue, including academic, financial, international, personal or health matters, or if you are unsure of whom to go to for help, please contact the Advice and Support Centre, 79 North Street, +44 (0)1334 46 2020, thease@st-andrews.ac.uk/ask-a-question.

-Director of Teaching and Deputy Director of Teaching

-Dr Jacqueline Nairn, Director of Teaching, has overall responsibility for matters affecting your academic performance in the School of Biology and is available to talk about any area of concern that may be affecting your academic studies.
-1st/2nd year concerns should be directed initially to Dr Verena Dietrich-Bischoff (Deputy Director of Teaching), whereas 3rd/4th year issues should be directed to Dr Jacqueline Nairn.
+The Director of Teaching and Deputy Director of Teaching Director of Teaching have overall responsibility for matters affecting your academic performance in the School of Biology and are available to talk about any area of concern that may be affecting your academic studies.
+Year 1 and 2 concerns should be directed initially to Deputy Director of Teaching, whereas year 3 and 4 issues should be directed to Director of Teaching.